AntonioDePasquale/Holiday-Resort-Ticket-Office/README.md

 Java program to aid a Holiday Resort ticket office.
 The program will handle the booking and cancellation of various activities.

+Created a more complex java program involving the above concepts.
+The program was designed to help with the work a holiday resort clerk may need to do. functionality such as book in, check out and book activities from a number of limited slots for customers.

 The aim of this project were as follows.